SoniaisMad/LinuxUpskillChallenge/README.md

 - **Day 3** : Working with sudo, uptime, timezones, changing your hostname
 - **Day 4** : Installing software, exploring the file structure: Using 'apt' to find and install sotware.
 Use of mc to explore the filesystem.
 Looking at the contents of: /etc/passwd, /etc/ssh/sshd_config and /var/log/auth.log
 - **Day 5** : More or less...: Using more, less and navigating in these.
 Dotfiles, history, tab completion, and using the nano txt editor
+- **Day 6** : Editing with "vim": Learning vim, the minimal knowledge, but also via vimtutor
 - **Day 7** :
 - **Day 8** :
 - **Day 9** :